-Career impacts latency because it effects how extensively a person was exposed to asbestos.
+Career impacts latency because it affects how extensively a person was exposed to asbestos.
 The dose-response, or extent of exposure, is another important factor affecting latency.
 The higher the level of exposure, the shorter the latency period is likely to be.
 This can be true even if the overall duration of exposure is low.
 As an example, workers at the World Trade Center in 2001 were exposed to large amounts of asbestos over a short period of time.
 This resulted in some people developing mesothelioma more quickly than usual.

 Sex and age also affect the latency period for mesothelioma.
 The latency period for women is longer, with a mean of 53 years, compared to 47 or 48 for men.
 This may be related to primary and secondary exposure.
 Most men with mesothelioma were exposed on the job.
 In contrast, most women were exposed through secondhand exposure, inhaling fibers their husbands or fathers brought home on their clothing and shoes.

 Age can also impact latency.
 The older someone is at the time of initial asbestos exposure, the shorter the latency period.
 This is probably due to immune system function.
 Typically, younger people have stronger immune systems and may hold off the negative impact of asbestos fibers longer than those who are older.

 The Latency Period and Prognosis

 The prognosis for many people diagnosed with mesothelioma is usually poor.
 This is partly due to the unusually long latency period of the disease.
 Most people do not receive a diagnosis until decades after their asbestos exposure.
 In the meantime, mesothelioma develops and spreads.
 By the time a diagnosis is made, it is often well advanced and difficult to treat.
 If people exposed to asbestos were diagnosed earlier, they would likely have more positive prognoses.